Not Religion as a Duty, but Duty as a Religion.

 The East London Ethical Society was formed in 1889, for ‘the development of good character and the promotion of right conduct on a purely human basis’.
 The society held lectures in a hall during the winter, Victoria Park during the summer, and organised fortnightly excursions.
 An article in the Ethical World described how the ELES ‘piped to various tunes – philosophical, historical, literary, sociological, etc.: but the people around took little heed’, being ‘mostly steady, honest, hard-working men and women’ who on Sundays are ‘dead tired’.

 The East London Ethical Society was formed at a meeting on 10 November 1889.
-Its first meeting was in a ‘Mile End dancing saloon’ in February 1890, and a series of lectures commenced the same month, delivered at the Assembly Rooms, Cottage Grove, Mile End Road.
+Its first meeting, recalled by Frederick James Gould, was in a ‘Mile End dancing saloon’ in February 1890, and a series of lectures commenced the same month, delivered at the Assembly Rooms, Cottage Grove, Mile End Road.
 On 23 March, civil servant and promoter of women’s rights Clara.
 E. Collet delivered the lecture.

 An article in the International Journal of Ethics, published in 1891, described the East London Ethical Society as likely being ‘of great use to many among the working-classes who are not won by the church services’.
 The society sought to appeal to the working people of Mile End, and a great deal of its focus was on building community and caring for children.
 It opened a Sunday school, ran an Ethical Club year-round, and organised excursions throughout the summer to green spaces, theatres, museums, and the zoo.